 Black Bear is less than one mile from the much larger Williwaw Campground, with 60 sites.
 The two campgrounds generate very different vibes.
 Black Bear hunkers beneath a mature spruce canopy, shady and quiet, close to Williwaw Creek.
 Williwaw is more open to views, with paved loops suitable for big RVs amid a brushy forest in recovery from the occasional massive avalanche (in winter when it’s closed.)
 Both offer outhouses, picnic tables, fire rings, water pump and bear-proof vaults.

-Black Bear’s dozen sites cost $14 per night, no reservations, and large RVs not recommended.
+Black Bear’s dozen sites require no reservations, and large RVs not recommended.
 Gathering of downed firewood should be doable.
 Located about Mile 3 of Portage Glacier Road about one mile before Williwaw Campground.

 When it’s sunny and/or calm, Portage Valley may be one of the most stunning — and welcoming — destinations in the region.
 But check the forecast!
 As the low spot between the Gulf of Alaska and Cook Inlet, the valley can sometimes grow quite stormy, in effect a regional geographic venturi that channels hurricane force gusts and sideways rain.